tatsath/fin-ml/README.md

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
 If your browser does not open automatically, visit [127.0.0.1:8888](http://127.0.0.1:8888/tree).
 Click on `index.ipynb` to get started!

+## Installing Libraries in Jupyter using pip

+If you install a library and are not able to import it on the jupyter notebook.
+You might be installing them on the system python environment.
+We can use Jupyter notebooks to install packages using the ! symbol at the start.
+THe following libraries are the ones that are required outside the latest Anaconda package as of now.

+    $ !pip install spacy
+    $ !pip install pandas-datareader
+    $ !pip install keras
+    $ !pip install dash
+    $ !pip install dash
+    $ !pip install dash_daq
+    $ !pip install quandl
+    $ !pip install cvxopt